 For those who don’t know Idaho, you probably think: potatoes.
 But the climate that makes it ideal for cultivating world-class spuds – namely hot days and cool, crisp nights – also provides the perfect conditions for growing wine grapes with balanced fruit ripeness and acidity.

-Scroll down for tasting notes of five great-value buys from Idaho under $35
+Scroll down for tasting notes of eight great-value buys from Idaho under $35

 French and German immigrants began cultivating vines in northern Idaho, around the city of Lewiston, in the 1860s.
 The state’s wine industry continued to build momentum until Prohibition’s devastating effects in 1919.
 It was not until the 1970s that vineyards were replanted with intention.